lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/scibert/readme.md

 ##### Results
  - ``myvocab-excluding_scibert_terms.100.txt``: vocabulary of the 100 most frequent keyterms that are not already included in the SciBERT vocabulary
  - ``myvocab-excluding_scibert_terms.all.txt``: complete domain-specific vocabulary for material science text excluding terms that are not already included in the SciBERT vocabulary.

+### Intersection between SciCorpus and SuperMat
+This list contains the documents that are in both SciCorpus and SuperMat
+- `tdm-corpora/aps/2016/10.1103_PhysRevB.94.180509/10.1103_PhysRevB.94.180509_fulltext_20200826.txt:Bulk superconductivity at 84 K in the strongly overdoped regime of cuprates`

 ### Pre-training